-- Senior management and/or the Board of Directors can commission this tool to identify processes and activities across functional areas that increase the institution's risk exposure, and to hold specific departments accountable for risks originating in their departments. - Department heads can use this tool to prioritize process improvements such as to introduce additional controls to mitigate risk. - Risk managers can use this tool to track aggregate residual risk at an organizational or functional level, and see it evolve over time.
+Senior management and/or the Board of Directors can use the tool to identify processes and activities across functional areas that increase the institution's risk exposure, and to hold specific departments accountable for risks originating in their departments.

+Department heads can use the tool to prioritize process improvements such as to introduce additional controls to mitigate risk.

+Risk managers can use the tool to aggregate residual risk at an organizational or functional level, and see it evolve over time.
 Additionally, they can track the gap between inherent risk scores and residual risk scores over time as a proxy for effectiveness of controls, and effectiveness in managing risk.